Code17121/Kaggl_machine_learning_assignment/House_Price_Prediction/Readme.md

 Gradient Boosting Regressor

-XGBoost / Extra Trees / SVR
+Support Vector Regressor / XGBoost / Extra Trees Regressor

-⚙️ Hyperparameter Tuning
+Hyperparameter Tuning

-Hyperparameter optimization was performed on at least 3 models using techniques such as:
+Hyperparameter tuning performed on at least three models

-GridSearchCV

-RandomizedSearchCV
+Used GridSearchCV and/or RandomizedSearchCV for optimization

-📊 Model Evaluation & Comparison
+Model Evaluation and Comparison

-Models were evaluated using appropriate regression metrics (e.g., RMSE, R²)
+Models evaluated using appropriate regression metrics (R², RMSE)

-Performance comparison was conducted on a validation set
+Performance compared on a validation dataset

-Best-performing model was selected based on results and interpretability
+Best-performing model selected based on evaluation results

-📈 Final Output
+Final Submission

-Predictions generated on test.csv
+Predictions generated for the test dataset

-Submission file created in the format of sample_submission.csv
+Submission file created following the format of sample_submission.csv

-🎥 Video Walkthrough
+Video Walkthrough

-A detailed video explanation of the notebook is available here:
+A detailed video walkthrough explaining the notebook and approach is available at the link below:

-🔗 Video URL: (Add your Google Drive link here)
+Video URL: (Add your Google Drive link here)

-Make sure link access is set to “Anyone with the link – Viewer”
+(Access set to “Anyone with the link – Viewer”)

-📁 Repository Structure
+Repository Structure
 ├── data/
 │   ├── train.csv
 │   ├── test.csv